AVSimulation/SCANeR-Quick-Starts/Pages/HT_InstallSamplesPack/HT_InstallSamplesPack.md

 :arrow_left: [How to install SCANeR studio](../HT_Install_SCANeR_studio/HT_Install_SCANeR_studio.md)

-# HOW TO?
-Install the Samples Pack.
+# How to Install the Samples Pack.

 The Sample Pack includes specific samples of SCANeR configuration, scenario and dependencies.
 Once loaded, the sample is *click to run*.
 In addition the sample manual explains exactly what happens during the scenario.
 It also explains how it was made, so you can quickly *understand*, and *make changes* to match your own application.
 The *source code* for API-based samples is included often using several of the programming languages.